-Osteoporosis is a disease that causes thin bone tissue and reduces bone density.
-The result is weak bones that are more susceptible to fracture.
-Because osteoporosis shows very few symptoms and can progress to advanced stages without presenting any problems, it’s often not discovered until the weakened bones fracture and break.
-Once you have one fracture as a result of osteoporosis, you’re more susceptible to another.
+Osteoporosis is a disease that causes bone tissue to thin and become less dense.
+This produces weak bones that are more susceptible to fracture.
+Osteoporosis shows very few symptoms and can progress to advanced stages without presenting any problems.
+So it’s often not discovered until your weakened bones fracture and break.
+Once you have a fracture as a result of osteoporosis, you’re more susceptible to another.

-The following are also risk factors for osteoporosis:
+The following are additional risk factors for osteoporosis:

 Women who are petite or thin have a greater risk of developing osteoporosis compared to women who are heavier or have a larger frame.
-That’s because thinner women have less bone to lose compared to larger women.
-The same is true for men: thin men are at a greater risk for developing osteoporosis compared to men with more body weight or larger frames.
+This is because thinner women have less bone to lose compared to larger women.
+The same is true for men.

 Existing Bone Density

-When you reach menopause, the greater your bone density, the lower your chance of developing osteoporosis is.
-Think of your body as a bank: you spend your whole life building or “saving up” bone mass.
+When you reach menopause, the greater your bone density, the lower your chance of developing osteoporosis.
+Think of your body as a bank.
+You spend your whole life building or “saving up” bone mass.
 The more bone mass you have to lose at the start of menopause, the less quickly you’ll “run out.”
-That’s why it’s important to encourage your daughters and other women to actively build bone density in their younger years.
+That’s why you should encourage your children to actively build bone density in their younger years.

-If your parents or grandparents were diagnosed with osteoporosis or suffered a fractured hip as a result of a minor fall, you may be at a greater risk for developing osteoporosis.
+If your parents or grandparents had osteoporosis or suffered a fractured hip as a result of a minor fall, you may be at a greater risk for developing osteoporosis.

 Women are four times more likely to develop osteoporosis than men.
+This is because women tend to be smaller and usually weigh less than men.
 Women over the age of 50 have the greatest risk for developing the bone disease.
-That’s because women tend to be smaller—they usually weigh less and have smaller bones compared to men.

 Caucasian and Asian women have a greater chance of developing osteoporosis.
-In addition, Caucasian women are twice as likely to suffer a hip fracture as the result of a fall when compared to black women.
+In addition, Caucasian women are twice as likely to suffer a hip fracture as the result of a fall, compared to black women.

-Treatment options to stop the progression of osteoporosis exist, and there are steps you can take to prevent bone deterioration in the first place.
+A variety of treatments can help stop the progression of osteoporosis.
+Here are some steps you can take to prevent bone deterioration:

 Calcium can help build strong bones and keep them strong as you age.
-The National Institutes of Health (NIH) recommends that people ages 19 to 50 get 1,000 milligrams of calcium each day, or 400 international units (IU).
-People over 50—especially women—should get at least 1,200 milligrams of calcium each day (400 to 800 IU).
-If you can’t get adequate calcium through food sources like dairy foods, talk with your doctor about supplements.
+The National Institutes of Health recommends that people aged 19-50 get 1,000 milligrams of calcium each day, or 400 international units (IU).
+People over 50, especially women, should get at least 1,200 milligrams of calcium each day, or 400 to 800 IU.
+If you can’t get adequate calcium through food sources like dairy, talk with your doctor about supplements.
 Both calcium carbonate and calcium citrate deliver good forms of calcium to your body.

-Vitamin D is important for healthy bones, as your body can’t properly absorb calcium without vitamin D. The average person produces all the vitamin D they need in a day just by being in the sun for 20 minutes.
-However, for people concerned with skin cancer or those who wish to get their vitamin D in other ways, supplements are available.
-People over age 50 should get at least 600 IU of vitamin D each day.
+Vitamin D is important for healthy bones, as your body can’t properly absorb calcium without it.
+The average person produces all the vitamin D they need in a day just by being in the sun for 20 minutes.
+For people concerned with skin cancer or for those who wish to get their vitamin D in other ways, supplements are available.
+People over age 50 should get at least 600 IU of vitamin D every day.

 A group of drugs called bisphosphonates help prevent bone loss.
-Over time, these medicines have been shown to slow bone loss, increase bone density, and help reduce the risk of bone fractures in the event of a fall.
-Selective estrogen receptor modulators (SERMs), a group of drugs that have estrogen-like properties, are sometimes used for the prevention and treatment of osteoporosis.
-SERMs also have been shown to reduce the rate of fracture as a result of falls by up to 50 percent.
+Over time, these medicines have been shown to slow bone loss, increase bone density, and reduce the risk of bone fractures in the event of a fall.
+Selective estrogen receptor modulators, or SERMs, are a group of drugs that have estrogen-like properties.
+They’re sometimes used for the prevention and treatment of osteoporosis.
+A study in Best Practice & Research Clinical Rheumatology showed SERMs can reduce the rate of fractures as a result of falls by up to 50 percent.

 Exercise often does more for building and maintaining strong bones than medication does.
 Exercise makes bones stronger, helps prevent bone loss, and also speeds up recovery in the event of a bone fracture.
 Walking, jogging, dancing, and aerobics are all good forms of weight-bearing exercise.

-Hormone therapy isn’t for everyone, but it’s a treatment option that you and your doctor can discuss.
 Hormone therapy can help prevent bone loss as a result of decreased estrogen during perimenopause and menopause.
-(Consequently, hormone therapy also treats some of the other symptoms of menopause, including hot flashes, night sweats, and mood swings.)
-If you have a personal history of or are at increased risk for heart attack, stroke, blood clots, or breast cancer, hormone therapy may not be the correct treatment option for you.
+Additionally, hormone therapy treats some other symptoms of menopause, including hot flashes, night sweats, and mood swings.
+However, hormone therapy isn’t for everyone.
+It may not be the correct treatment option if you have a personal history of or are at an increased risk for: